 - 2 cups Sugar

-- Levain: Whisk together 1/4 cup flour with 2 tablespoons each of curd and water.
-Pour the paste into a screw top bottle or container and leave in a warm, dry place overnight or even up to 2 days depending upon the weather.
+- Whisk together ¼ cup flour with 2 tablespoons each of curd and water.
+Pour the paste into an airtight container which has enough space for the batter to rise slightly and leave in a warm, dry place overnight or even up to 2 days depending upon the weather.
 When ready, you will see small bubbles forming on the surface due to fermentation.
 This is the levain for the jalebis.

-- Sugar Syrup: Heat sugar and water together, stirring occasionally till the sugar dissolves.
-Add 3 tablespoons milk and the lime wedges to this and let it boil for a couple of minutes.
+- Heat sugar and water together, stirring occasionally till the sugar dissolves.
+Add 3 tablespoons milk and the lime juice to this and let it boil for a couple of minutes.
 You will see that the milk curdles and all the impurities in the sugar will get entangled in this scum.
-Collect this, along with the lime wedges with a slotted spoon and discard to clean the sugar syrup.
-Let simmer on low till the syrup attains one string consistency.
-Add saffron to two tablespoons warm milk and let it soak for a few minutes.
-Rub it with a spoon to release the flavor and color and add it to the ready syrup.
-Keep the syrup warm on low heat.
+Collect this with a slotted spoon and discard to clean the sugar syrup.
+Add saffron strands and let this simmer on low till the syrup reaches a temperature of 100C/212F.
+It shouldn't reach the one thread consistency.
+Keep the syrup warm on very low heat.
 You can add a few teaspoons of water later if you need to thin out the syrup again.

-- Batter: Whisk 3 tablespoons of the levain with 1/4 cup of plain flour and 1/4-1/2 cup of water till smooth.
+- When ready to fry the jalebis, whisk 3 tablespoons of the levain with ¼ cup of plain flour and ¼ cup of water till smooth.
 This batter should be of dropping consistency, neither runny nor too thick.
 Fill this batter into a squeezy bottle (like the one shown in the video), screw the top and leave for about 10 minutes.

-- Soaking in sugar syrup: Lift the Jalebis out of the ghee with a slotted spoon, draining out any excess ghee and put them straight into the warm sugar syrup, pressing them gently into the syrup to soak it up.
+- Lift the Jalebis out of the ghee with a slotted spoon or tongs, draining out any excess ghee and put them straight into the warm sugar syrup, pressing them gently into the syrup to soak.
 Lift them out of the syrup after half a minute and serve immediately.

 - Levain: The remaining levain can be refrigerated and used again by adding more flour and water to it.
 Think of it as a starter.
 It lasts in the fridge for 3-4 days.